|

 behind a conveniently placed island for cocktails and dinner

 in a placid anchorage.
-Battered and bruised from battle, we
+Battered and bruised from battle, we arrive

-rollicking, and fast.
+and fast.
 And of short duration.

 But now things are different.
 Since we have joined the fellowship